 QUPEBpg is the Billing Period Undefined Potential Exposure Quantity for Participant p in respect of all its Supplier Units v in Undefined Exposure Period g calculated in accordance with paragraph G.14.7.6; and

-FCAApg is the Credit Assessment Adjustment Factor for Participant p in respect of all its Supplier Units v in Undefined Exposure Period g notified in accordance with paragraph G.12.4.3.
+FCAApg is the Credit Assessment Adjustment Factor for Participant p in respect of all its Supplier Units v in Undefined Exposure Period g notified in accordance with paragraph Error!
+Reference source not found..

 The Market Operator shall calculate a Participant’s Exposure in respect of its Capacity Charges for each Adjusted Participant for Undefined Exposure Period g for its Supplier Units (EUPECCpg) as follows: